velipso/sink/docs/crash-course.md

 It has JavaScript and C99 implementations, which compile and execute the same source code with exactly the same results.
 Sink can also be compiled to bytecode.

-The API includes support for a REPL, which is great for embedding debug consoles, and defining native functions, for talking between Sink and the host enviroment.
+The API allows the host environment to define native functions, and includes support for a REPL, which is great for embedding debug consoles.

 Examples
 --------